tpierrain/CQRS/README.md

 ---

-### Remaining tasks before the D-day

-1. Plug the ASP.NET web app
+### Tracks of improvement

 1. Fight against the current anemic model (mainly because I never worked on that topic and that I don't have any expert available to help me ;-( and embrace more the ubiquitous language of this domain.
-1. Identify which use case(s) will be usefull to live-code at MS event (to zoom on CQRS) and to find the best pedagogical workflow for it.

 ---

 ### Highlights of the talk

 1. __CQRS (WITHOUT Event Sourcing)__:
-    - why CQRS?
+    - Why CQRS?
     - Pattern origin
     - How read and write models articulate
-    - Eventual consistency
+    - Eventual consistency challenges and options
     - Short clarification between __CQRS & Event sourcing__

 1. How __Outside-in TDD__ works
 1. How __Hexagonal Architecture__ can help us to focus on __Domain first__, before tackling the infra code (ASP.NET) in a second time
 1. What is __dotnet core__ and how it articulates with the new version of ASP.NET